GUDHI/TDA-tutorial/README.md

 Above is an example for a function defined on a subset of $R$ but in general the function f is defined on a subset of $R^d$.

 [Notebook: cubical complexes](Tuto-GUDHI-cubical-complexes.ipynb).
-One first approach for studying the topology of the sublevel sets of a function is to define a regular grid on $R^d$ and then to define a filtered complex based on this grid by taking as a filter the function f.
+One first approach for studying the topology of the sublevel sets of a function is to define a regular grid on $R^d$ and then to define a filtered complex based on this grid and the function f.